On the floor of the U.S. Senate last week, Sen. Sherrod Brown railed against the announcement of GM's idling of the Lordstown facility.

 All media are rapidly changing as revenue streams shift.
 All are redefining space and place.
 Newspapers are especially active in this as our revenue streams have been most impacted.

 Making the tough decisions as we did this week allows opportunity for deep print insight into the Lordstown matter.
 It got Sen. Brown's attention.
 We're also able to offer exclusive digital work for the Girard football game.
 The same can be said for other efforts, like our two years of pivotal opioids coverage, this fall's election coverage with broadcasts of Issue 1 and the governor's race, our expanded high school football coverage, our building the largest and most local digital news platform of all local media.

 Those are examples of what you have with The Vindicator.

-What we’re still doing is publishing seven days a week and employing more than 200 people.
+What we're still doing is publishing seven days per week and employing more than 200 people.

 That is quickly becoming rare for a newspaper our size.
 Some peers have ceased some editions.
 Pittsburgh — much larger than us — just dropped two days from its lineup.
 It is America's largest city without a daily newspaper.

 Even more rare for a group like ours is to have owners who live in the town and live with the same decisions all of our readers live with.

 While we have to make permanent changes in this way, the changes we made this week are our best guesses.
 It's what we think is best as we adjust our offerings and listen to the feedback.